 If you say you’re experiencing any sort of aches and pains, someone is likely to tell you about the benefits of yoga.
 It’s not just a fad — yoga has several benefits for your overall health.
 Did you know that it can also help your veins?
-If you have severe varicose veins, it’s best to seek treatment from a specialist like the vascular physicians in The Villages at Central Florida Vein & Vascular Center.
+If you have severe varicose veins, it’s best to seek treatment from a specialist.
 But if you’re looking for an option to prevent poor vein health, yoga can help.

 Stretching and Toning the Legs

 Varicose veins are formed when vein valves can no longer circulate blood upward through the leg.
 You can help improve this circulation by gently stretching your legs and toning your calves.
 These two poses can help stretch and strengthen your legs:

 - Paschimottanasana: For this pose, sit on the floor with your legs straight forward in front of you, feet flexed.
 Slowly move your torso forward toward your legs until you feel a gentle stretch, being careful not to push yourself far enough to strain your muscles.